Form.io Digital Signature - Coming Soon

 Requirements for a private key set to ESIGN_PRIVATE_KEY:

-Example of the RSA2048 key generation using the node:crypto module:
+An example of RSA2048 key generation using the node:crypto module:

 const crypto = require('crypto');